Hainbach (musician): Biography

 Stefan Paul Goetsch was born in Freiburg im Breisgau, and grew up in Denzlingen at the edge of the Black Forest.
 He started playing piano at the age of six.
 As a teenager he was programming his own computer games and played bass in a school band.
 Goetsch studied in Hamburg and now lives in Berlin with his family.
 Together with Andre Frahm and Jan Elbeshausen, he played in the new wave style band The Dance Inc. until they split up in 2009.
 The band released all of their songs on the Hamburg based label Audiolith Records.

 Under his alias Hainbach, he uses experimental music techniques with tape loops and nuclear test equipment.
 The British music magazine The Wire called his music "One hell of a trip".

 Stefan Paul Goetsch started making music as Hainbach in 2010.
 Since then he has released albums on Opal Tapes, Lavender Sweep Records, Chase Bliss, Soil, Ultraviolet Light, Misc., Springbreak Tapes, SA Recordings, Gohan Tapes, Marionette, Seil Records and Alessandro Cortini's Limited Interest label.
 The music websites Bandcamp Daily and The Quietus praised his 2018 album The Evening Hopefuls and named Hainbach as one of "Ten Musicians Updating Electroacoustic Music for the 21st Century".

-As an inspiration he named Béla Bartók, 1980s video game scores, Francis Bebey and Karlheinz Stockhausen.
+He named Béla Bartók, 1980s video game scores, Francis Bebey and Karlheinz Stockhausen as inspirations.

 In May 2022, he joined with YouTubers Cuckoo and Sam Battle of Look Mum No Computer to form a musical supergroup called Uncompressed.